Third Extraordinary General Assembly of the Synod of Bishops: Ron and Mavis Pirola

 One of the lay couples to speak were the Australians Ron and Mavis Pirola, who addressed the synod on contemporary family life, saying that it was their desire to have sex with each other that brought them together and kept them together in spite of problems.
 They said that it was sexual intimacy that distinguished marriage from other Christ-centered relationships, and that "marriage is a sexual sacrament with its fullest expression in sexual intercourse."

 Speaking to the press later, Cardinal Vincent Nichols said the Pirolas were "quite explicit", taking the bishops by surprise, and prompting other couples to follow their lead.
 He added, "That's not what we bishops talk about mostly, quite honestly."
 Nichols also said they helped the synod to recognize the often central importance of sex for the wellbeing of marriage.

 The couple said that the Church, like families, "faces the tension of upholding the truth while expressing compassion and mercy."
 They gave homosexuality as an example, mentioning friends who "fully believed in the Church’s teachings" but accepted their gay son's request to bring his partner to the family's home on Christmas, simply because he was still their son.
-Other examples included a divorced woman and her children at their parish, and the elderly mother of a son with Down's syndrome.
+Other examples included a divorced woman and her children at their parish, and the elderly mother of a son with Down syndrome.

 They added that while they looked to the Church for guidance, Church documents "seemed to be from another planet with difficult language and not terribly relevant to our own experiences."